SGMatch: Semantic-Guided Non-Rigid Shape Matching with Flow Regularization: Parameter Analysis

 \subsection{Diffusion Time}

-We further analyze the sensitivity of the diffusion time used in \cref{subsec:heat.diff} using the SMAL and TOPKIDS datasets.
+Following~\cite{cao2024synchronous}, we adopt a diffusion time of $\tau = 10^{-2}$ for near-isometric matching, $\tau = 10^{-4}$ for non-isometric matching and $\tau = 10^{-1}$ for topology-noisy matching.
+We further examine the sensitivity of SGMatch to this parameter using the SMAL and TOPKIDS datasets.

 \cref{tab:diffusion_smal} demonstrates that SMAL performance remains stable for $\tau$ between $10^{-5}$ and $10^{-3}$, with degradation occurring only at $\tau = 10^{-2}$.
 For non-isometric deformations, excessive diffusion likely smooths out the local geometric details required for cross-category correspondence.
 Conversely, a moderate-to-small diffusion scale suppresses noise while preserving feature discriminability.
-The marginal fluctuation at $\tau = 10^{-5}$ (2.6 vs. 2.5) is consistent with spectral heat diffusion approaching the identity operator as $\tau \to 0$: at extremely small scales, the smoothing effect becomes negligible, slightly reducing the stabilization benefit for CFM transport without the catastrophic detail loss seen at large $\tau$.
+The marginal fluctuation at $\tau = 10^{-5}$ is consistent with spectral heat diffusion approaching the identity operator as $\tau \to 0$: at extremely small scales, the smoothing effect becomes negligible, slightly reducing the stabilization benefit for CFM transport without the catastrophic detail loss seen at large $\tau$.
 These results confirm the robustness of our method across a broad range of $\tau$ values.

-On TOPKIDS, performance is consistent for $\tau \in \{10^{-2}, 10^{-1}\}$, where $\tau = 10^{-1}$ yields a slight improvement, as shown in \cref{tab:diffusion_topkids}.
-We use $\tau = 10^{-2}$ to maintain consistency with near-isometric benchmarks.
-Even with this fixed setting, our method achieves the best overall performance on TOPKIDS, indicating that the improvements from SGMatch are robust and do not rely on intensive hyperparameter tuning.
+On TOPKIDS, performance is consistent for $\tau \in \{10^{-2}, 10^{-1}\}$, while $\tau = 10^{-1}$ gives the best result, as shown in \cref{tab:diffusion_topkids}.
+We therefore use $\tau = 10^{-1}$ for TOPKIDS.
+The limited gap between $10^{-2}$ and $10^{-1}$ also indicates that the improvements from SGMatch are robust and do not rely on intensive hyperparameter tuning.